ababic/django-cogwheels/docs/source/usage/implementing-a-python-object-setting.rst

     YOURAPP_MAIN_MENU_ADD_FORM = 'core.forms.menus.CustomMainMenuAddForm'

 ..
 NOTE::
     The `YOURAPP_` prefix used above will differ for you app, depending on your app's name, and where your settings helper is defined.
 To find out the prefix for your app, or to change it, see: :doc:`/installation/changing-the-namespace-prefix`.

 Retrieving app setting values
 =============================

-And, you can use the settings helper's ``objects`` attribute shortcut or ``get_object()`` method to retrieve the Python objects themselves.
+You can use the settings helper's ``objects`` attribute shortcut or ``get_object()`` method to retrieve the Python objects referenced by setting values.

 .. code-block:: console